-3. Power on the analyzer and the external monitor.
+3. Power on the external monitor.

-- 4. Open the Windows Control Panel. - 5.
-Double-click Intel(R) Graphics and Media to open the Intel Graphics and Media Control Panel.
+- 4. Open the Windows Control Panel. - Double-click Intel(R) Graphics and Media to open the Intel Graphics and Media Control Panel.

 6. Set the Display setting to Built-in Display.

 - 7. Click Multiple Displays.

 - 8. Set the Operating Mode to Clone

 Displays or Extended Displays as preferred.